Thank you for sending your enquiry! One of our team members will contact you shortly.

 Forms and Authentication

-- Logging objects to the console for debugging and monitoring
+- Logging objects to the console for debugging and monitoring purposes

-- Implementing AuthenticationStateProvider for secure authentication management
+- Leveraging AuthenticationStateProvider for managing user authentication state

 Web API and Entity Framework